GeoJosh/tipapp/README.md

 TipApp allows individuals to participate by quickly signing up themselves via the provided interface.
 Community members are then presented with a random individual from the particpant pool and given a link to provide support directly through the Venmo platform.

+To see a live example of TipApp see [Tip Northshore](https://tipnorthshore.net/).

 Feel free to use TipApp for your own community's needs.
 If you would like to help with TipApp's development participation is always welcome.

 ## Quickstart